Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 #### Interacting with buttons

-Depending on the blueprint and the actions that your switch supports, you can select buttons by clicking on them from the image displayed and each button can have multiple actions eg tap, double tap and hold etc.
+Depending on the blueprint and the actions that your switch supports, you can select buttons by clicking on them from the image displayed and each button can have multiple actions eg press, double press and hold etc.

 Navigation and usage should be pretty straight forward.